Early bird Discount 15% Off Until November 30th, 2023!

 - Young people looking for a career oriented around sustainability

-- People in mid-life looking for a new direction for existing or new work
+- People in mid-life looking for a new direction

 - Established professionals wanting to broaden and deepen their knowledge of sustainable alternatives